 The aim of the project is to inform about the CAP and its support tools, raising awareness on the key topics relevant to the CAP, with particular attention to the new 2023-2027 programming period for a transition toward a zero-emission agri-food sector.

 F-FAIRCAP offers citizens, students, and farmers an in-depth look into the contribution of the CAP in supporting mitigation and adaptation to climate change.

-Circular economy in the agri-food sector;
+Circular economy in the agri-food sector.

-Soil protection and biodiversity;
+Soil protection and biodiversity.

 Support for rural areas and communities.

-Kick-off meeting: opening conference in Rome.
+Kick-off meeting: opening conference at the European Commission Representation in Rome.